Controlling Automatic Backups

 4. Figure 1.
 The General Options dialog box.

-5. Make sure the Always Create Backup check box is cleared.
+5. Make sure the Always Create Backup check box is selected or cleared, as desired.

 6. Click OK.